jamesthekee/hybrid-textps/README.md

 High frequency text is drawn into a PGraphics object (without anti-aliasing), then the edges are identified and added to ahashset.
 We then do something like a flood fill to determine the minimum manhatten distance from the edge of the text to any pixel inside the text.
 Using this data we can produce effects that will help emphasise the text, when up close the viewer but will appear faint from afar.

-Low frequency text is just normal text ran with a gaussian blur over it.
+Low frequency text is just normal text with a gaussian blur over it.

-Everything is viewed on with perlin noise background.
+Everything is viewed with a perlin noise background.